linuxlizard/pymake/README.md

 Ultimate long-term goal is a GNU Make visual debugger.
 I want breakpoints on variables changing.
 I want to single step through the rules.
 I want to put a breakpoint on a rule.

+## Update 20231018.
+The Lawyer Update.

+I've been asked by my employer to suspend work on this project because it is GPL licensed.
+I'm asking for further clarification but will need to wait for a while.

 ## Update 20230704.
 The Dragon Isles Update.

 Today I am declaring my Independence Day from from a certain game and reclaiming my spare time.
 My next short-term goal for pymake is to be able to build GNU Make.